qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 ------------------------------

-To create a new Shapefile layer, press the |newVectorLayer| :menuselection:`New Shapefile Layer...` button from the :menuselection:`Layer --> Create Layer -->` menu or from the :guilabel:`Data Source Manager` toolbar.
+To create a new Shapefile layer, press the |newVectorLayer| :menuselection:`New Shapefile Layer...` button in the :menuselection:`Layer --> Create Layer -->` menu or from the :guilabel:`Data Source Manager` toolbar.
 The :guilabel:`New Shapefile Layer` dialog will be displayed as shown in figure_create_shapefile_.

 #.
 The first step is to provide a path and name for the layer using the
    :guilabel:`...` button next to :guilabel:`File name`.
-QGIS will automatically add the right extension to the name you provide
+QGIS will automatically add the right extension to the name you provide.
 #.
 Next, indicate the :guilabel:`File encoding` of the data
 #.
-Choose the :guilabel:`Geometry type` of layer (point, multipoint,line or polygon)
+Choose the :guilabel:`Geometry type` of the layer (point, multipoint, line
+   or polygon)
 #.
-Check whether the geometry has an optional :guilabel:`Z (+ M values)` or
+Specify whether the geometry should have an optional :guilabel:`Z (+ M
-   :guilabel:`M values`
+   values)` or :guilabel:`M values`
 #.
-Specify the coordinate reference system using the |setProjection| button.
+Specify the coordinate reference system using the |setProjection| button

 .. _figure_create_shapefile: